- Colon Cancer Screening: Why is this important for me even though I feel fine?

 What procedures are covered by my insurance?

-This varies by insurance company and specific policy, but most major insurances like Medicare, Blue Cross, AetnaUS Healthcare, and other cover colonoscopy and flexible sigmoidoscopy for average individuals over age 50 (younger in some cases depending on patient risk factors like family history of colon cancer).
+This varies by insurance company and specific policy, but most major insurances like Medicare, Blue Cross, Aetna, Cigna, and other cover colonoscopy and flexible sigmoidoscopy for average individuals over age 50 (younger in some cases depending on patient risk factors like family history of colon cancer).

 If not sure you should check with your specific insurance carrier for your particular policy.

 What else beside colon cancer screening can be done to prevent colon and other cancers?
-Role of diet, weight and excercise.
+Role of diet, weight and exercise.

 Studies of large populations have shown that being overweight and having a high fat diet are risk factors for colon and other cancers such as breast and uterine cancers.